blackbird71SR/Hello-World/README.md

 JavaScript, often abbreviated as JS, is a high-level, interpreted programming language.
 It is a language which is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of the World Wide Web.

 - [x] **Julia**
+Julia is a high-level general-purpose  dynamic programming language that was originally designed to address the needs of high-performance numerical analysis and computational science, without the typical need of separate compilation to be fast, also usable for client and server web use,low-level systems programming or as a specification language.

 - [x] **Juliar**